-In this recipe, I’ll share how to properly soak beans and make the BEST refried beans you’ll ever have.
-As a bonus, I’ll also give you instructions on canning refried beans so you can enjoy a tasty treat at any time without the prep work!
+In this recipe, Iโll share how to properly soak dried beans and make the BEST refried beans youโll ever have.
+As a bonus, Iโll also give you instructions on canning refried beans so you can enjoy a tasty treat later on in the season with MUCH less prep work!

 Why You Should Make My Homestead Refried Beans